-Figure 13-6 shows the monthly auction revenue collected each month from FTR auctions above ARR target allocations from the 2011/2012 planning period through the first seven months of the 2019/2020 planning period.
-Each new planning period introduces a new FTR model, including outages and PJM's discretionary adjustments for revenue adequacy.
-The differences in the assumptions in the market model can result in large differences in ARR surplus and ARR revenue from one planning period to another.
+Figure 13-6 shows the monthly auction revenue collected each month from FTR auctions above ARR target allocations from the 2011/2012 planning period through the first four months of the 2019/2020 planning period.

-Beginning with the 2014/2015 planning period, market rules allow PJM to decrease prevailing flow target allocations by clearing counter flow FTRs using FTR auction revenue, without making the opposite prevailing flow FTR available, as long as ARRs remain revenue adequate.39 The result has been to increase FTR funding, but to decrease ARR revenue.
+Beginning with the 2014/2015 planning period, market rules allow PJM to decrease prevailing flow target allocations by clearing counter flow FTRs using FTR auction revenue, without making the opposite prevailing flow FTR available, as long as ARRs remain revenue adequate.40 The result has been to increase FTR funding, but to decrease ARR revenue.

-FTR auction revenue is the value that FTR buyers assign to congestion rights that belong to ARR holders.
+FTR auction revenue is the value that FTR buyers assign to congestion rights that ARR holders are selling.
 There is no logical or market based reason to assign any part of that auction revenue back to the FTR buyers.
 It is an unsupported wealth transfer.
-Auction revenue from the sale of FTRs should be distributed directly and completely to ARR holders.
+Auction revenue for the sale of FTRs should be distributed directly and completely to ARR holders.
 The MMU recommends that all FTR auction revenue be distributed to ARR holders on a monthly basis.